What is a Suspension Type Insulator?

 The unit uses porcelain with two curved channels intersecting at right angles.
 U-shaped covered steel links pass through these channels to connect the unit.
 This type of insulator is known as the Hewlett insulator.

-The interlink-type insulators are mechanically stronger than the cad-and-pin type units.
+The interlink-type insulators are mechanically stronger than the cap-and-pin type units.
 The metallic link continues to support the line even if the porcelain between the links breaks; thus, the supply is not interrupted.

 The Hewlett-type insulator has one major disadvantage: the porcelain between the links is highly electrically stressed, causing its puncture stress to be less than that of other types.